-Top 20 Movies For Guys That You May Not Have Seen
+Our Top 21 Movies That You Might Have Missed

 It’s pretty much accepted that if a movie is good it will get more exposure.
-Nothing could be farther from the truth these days (think Hangover III and every Marvel sequel).
-There are basically 5 major film studios that make up more than 75% of the movies released and control distribution.
+Nothing could be farther from the truth these days (think Hangover III, The Irishman and every Marvel sequel).
+There are basically five major film studios that make up more than 75% of the movies and they control distribution.
 That said, there have been so many good films over the years that maybe did not have the marketing budget to get their trailer on your television, or perhaps the studio was unsure how to market the film.

-We tried to put together a good list of rugged male movies that slipped through the cracks for whatever reason.
-We’re guessing that if you are an average movie buff, over 40, you probably have seen 15 of these movies.
-The over/under is set to 13.5 if you are under 40 years old.
-Let us know how many you’ve seen and please share with your mates.
+We have put together a great list of underrated movies that slipped through the cracks for whatever reason.
+We’re guessing that if you are an average movie buff you have probably haven’t seen most of these movies.
+If you are a movie critic then let us know if we missed any underrated movies.